nikitavoloboev/data/docs/programming-languages/go/go-libraries/go-libraries.md

 - [Benchmarking Go errors](https://github.com/nikolaydubina/go-bench-errors)
 - [go-serum](https://github.com/serum-errors/go-serum) - Implementation of the Serum Errors Specification for use in Go development.
 - [errors](https://github.com/go-faster/errors) - Clear go error wrapping with caller.
+- [failpoint](https://github.com/pingcap/failpoint) - Fail points are used to add code points where errors may be injected in a user controlled fashion.

 ## Other